BKWLD/tram/README.md

 * Add .get(prop) method to return current value
 * Support array values for props like 'background-position'
 * Confirm 'backface:hidden' is enough for gpu acceleration
+* Consider adding Bower support
 * Consider px -> rem unit conversion support

+## Contributing

+1. If you'd like to contribute to this project, please submit all pull requests to the `dev` branch.
+Any pull requests sent to `master` will be closed.
+This is mostly to offset the convenience of having various dist/* files available on the master branch.

+2. Grunt CLI tools may be helpful.
+The following commands should start a watch script that concats source files on each save:
+(from the root directory)
+`npm install`
+`make`

+3. Once you're ready to send a pull request, please view `test/index.html` in your browser to confirm that all tests are passing.

 ## Thanks